petrelharp/pyslim/docs/tutorial.md

 ```

 You can run this in the shell,
-setting the random seed so you get exactly the same results
+setting the random seed (with `-s 23`) so you get exactly the same results
 as in the code below:
 ```{code-cell}
 :tags: ["hide-output"]